 Increasing your child's confidence

-Children with a disability may often have a higher need for support or assistance when completing tasks, including physical movement patterns.
+Children with a disability may need extra support when learning new movement patterns.

 New skills take time

-Be patient.
-Aim to repeat a skill or movement pattern a few times.
 If your child isn’t responding to the new skill, leave it and try again another day.
-When participating in physical activity or learning a new movement pattern, your child will benefit from:

 Sometimes, it can be hard to see progress in the short term.
-However, in the long run, it can be rewarding to observe the significant improvements that your child has made in their motor skills by being patient and consistent.
+However, in the long run it can be rewarding to see the improvements your child has made in their motor skills from being consistent and patient.

 Challenge your own perception of your child's disability

-Your child will continue to grow and develop in their own unique way.
-If there are certain things that they are currently unable to do, it's important to appropriately challenge those limitations and assumptions.
-Perhaps they would enjoy a certain activity or benefit from trying something new.
-Talk to your child's doctor to see what may be appropriate for them.
+Every child grows and develops in their own unique way.
+If there are certain things they are currently unable to do, it's important to challenge any limitations or assumptions.
+Be open to new possibilities - your child might surprise you.

 Remember, you are your child's champion, and they rely on you to guide them through life.

-While it may be challenging to introduce a new activity, the outcome will be rewarding once you get past the initial few days.
+While it may be challenging to introduce a new activity, the outcome will be rewarding once you get through those initial few days or weeks.

 The more notice you give your child about a movement activity, the more likely they will comprehend and respect that time.
 Having multiple check-ins is also helpful.
 Saying things like

-- when you wake up - “we’re going to eat our breakfast, get ready and leave for our bushwalk in 1 hour”
+• “After you eat your breakfast, we’ll get ready and leave in an hour”

 Praise effort rather than skill